HUMSI — Human Security Initiative

 Jan 30, 2026

 ICE issued an internal memo on January 29, 2026, expanding the agency's authority for warrantless arrests of suspected undocumented immigrants.
-The memo changed the standard from whether individuals are unlikely to appear for immigration hearings to whether they are unlikely to remain at the scene of an encounter.
-This policy shift allows lower-level ICE agents greater discretion to conduct broad sweeps without supervisor approval.
+Acting Director Todd M. Lyons reinterpreted a federal law to change the standard from whether individuals are unlikely to appear for immigration hearings to whether they are unlikely to remain at the scene of an encounter.
+The policy shift allows lower-level ICE agents greater discretion to conduct broad sweeps without supervisor approval, amid the Trump administration's intensified immigration enforcement nationwide.

 ICE enforcement in Minnesota creates healthcare crisis for immigrants